Read our 2024 annual report

 At Concern, we go where we are needed most in our fight against extreme poverty.
 But where is that, exactly?

-So for the purposes of this ranking, we’re going to focus on the United Nations’s 2023-24 Human Development Index (HDI).
-This takes into account:
+So for the purposes of this ranking, we’re going to focus on the 2025 Human Development Index (HDI).
+Published annually by the United Nations in their Human Development Report, this ranking takes into account:

 - Gross National Income (GNI)